 Must do for marketers: These statistics look promising as we head into 2017.
 Without staff, processes and leadership, content strategies simply won’t make it to their full potential.
 Investing in talent and teams devoted to content marketing will give organizations their best chance to stand out from the crowd.

-What trends from 2016 do you think will have an impact in B2B content marketing strategies in 2017?
 Drop a comment below or get in touch with us to get a conversation started!